 The South African Reserve Bank has initiated a project called Khokha in collaboration with selected South African settlement banks and some non-financial conglomerates.

-This initiative aims to create a proof-of-concept wholesale payment system designed for interbank settlement that uses a South African Rand that is tokenized.
+This initiative aims to create a proof-of-concept wholesale payment system designed for interbank settlement using tokenised South African Rand.
 It is a Wholesale CBDC.

 Bank of Canada

-Jasper is a project being piloted by the Bank of Canada examining the capabilities of starting a Retail CBDC as well as the pros and cons of new technologies for Wholesale CBDC.
+Jasper is a project piloted by the Bank of Canada examining the capabilities of starting a Retail CBDC and the pros and cons of new technologies for Wholesale CBDC.

-Contingency plans are being tested on Retail CBDC in the event that the use of cash suddenly drops.
+Contingency plans are being tested on Retail CBDC if the use of cash suddenly drops.
 This is both Wholesale and Retail CBDC.

 Central Bank of the Federal Republic of Germany